popey456963/femtodev/content/post/minimal-design-architecture.md

 - Webpages should be mobile repsonsive
 - Creating a webpage should only take a few minutes

-I was in a phase where I created a large number of small tools which usually only required user authentication to save data between visits.
+I was in a phase where I created a large number of small tools which usually only required user authentication to save data between visits, thus we had a single repository with a variety of 'administrative functionality', separated from a folder of 'sites'.
+A site was just a class that received a web server and responded to certain requests.